TheRiver/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

+We simply load the data in using *read.csv*.
+We perform no extra processing on the data.

 ```r
 raw.data <- read.csv('data/activity.csv')
 ```

 ## What is mean total number of steps taken per day?

-We can easily calculate this by grouping the data by the date, and them summing all the steps occuring on that date.
-The *dplyr* package makes this easy to do:
+We can easily calculate the total number of steps taken per day by grouping the data by the date, and then summing all the steps occuring on that
+date:

 ```r
 library(dplyr)
 total.steps <- raw.data %>% group_by(date) %>% summarise(total = sum(steps))
 ```

-We can quickly examine the data using head:
+The first few rows of this data looks like this:

 ```r